Exagor/infof413_pascalmaispresque/README.md

 java -jar dist/part1.jar test/testfile.pmp
 ```

-Replace test/testfile.pmp by the path to the test file you want to execute.
+Replace test/testfile.pmp by the path to the file you want to execute.

 The output of the programm will be placed in the corresponding .out file in the same folder as the testfile.pmp.